By: Steven Rodriguez, Chief Operating Officer

 - Receive or share critical information any time, any place

 Thanks to its many advantages, video conferencing now serves as an appropriate alternative to as many as 50% of necessary meetings.
 Imagine the savings in travel budgets alone!
-As your organisation grows and more employees work remotely, the ability to stay connected via videoconference becomes an obvious way to work.
+As your organization grows and more employees work remotely, the ability to stay connected via videoconference becomes an obvious way to work.

 Bring Your Own Device (BYOD)

 If you haven’t read about it, BYOD is an IT initiative that allows employees to use their personal mobile devices for work.
-In recent years the organisations are broadening the initiative to include the use of personal computers and tablets.
+In recent years the organizations are broadening the initiative to include the use of personal computers and tablets.

-This trending “way to work” may not be on your radar because of the complexities of your organisation’s IT network.
+This trending “way to work” may not be on your radar because of the complexities of your organization’s IT network.
 Perhaps you don’t want employees accessing sensitive client records and enterprise data via their personal computer.

 If that’s not the case, however, you might want to consider the cost benefits of BYOD.

 According to a 2013 Cisco Internet Business Solutions Group study, U.S. companies save as much as $3,150 per employee per year after they implement a BYOD program.
 The program must provide employees with access to the information they need to do their jobs from their personal devices.

 Part of the savings come from shifting costs to employees who will each spend an average of $965 on their mobile devices as well as $734 each year on data plans.
 The rest comes from estimated productivity increases.